 There are two ways of adding twitter cards in WordPress.
 Let’s take a look at both of them.

-Method 1: WordPress SEO by Yoast Plugin
+Method 1: Yoast SEO plugin

 If you are using WordPress SEO by Yoast plugin, then you are in luck.
 Yoast has built-in integration for twitter cards, so turning it on is a matter of few clicks.
-Go to the “Social” page of WordPress SEO by Yoast settings page.
-Check the box for Add Twitter card meta data.
-Insert your site’s twitter username.

-Next thing you need to do is go to your user profile page, Users » My Profile.
-You will see a new field under Contact Info for your twitter username.
-Enter your twitter username there.
 If you are running a multi-author site, then advise your authors to complete this part in their profile.
 This way each specific author gets credit for their work as well.
 See the example below:

 This method is by far the easiest method.
 Since we use WordPress SEO by Yoast on all of our websites, we are using this method.